Th4nat0s/Chall_Tools/README.md

 <b>H</b><br>
 httpsvrgar.py: A on purpose very RAW httpserver.
 Usefull for sending garbage<br>
+httpgrap.py: Grab a screenshot of a website with firefox via selenium

 <b>M</b><br>
 machouillemacro.py: Add decoy macro for bypassing AV to vba